We just reached 30,000 articles on this wiki! 🥳

 "Dunk Shot" (Unused)

-The cause of this actually isn't on the software, but the hardware state of affairs: the 2A03 outputs DPCM samples by reading the bits in each byte from right to left, effectively reversing the bit order.
+The reason for this corruption actually isn't on the software end, but the hardware one: the 2A03 outputs DPCM samples by reading the bits in each byte from right to left, effectively reversing the bit order.
 For example, 00111111 (3F) is read as 11111100 (FC).
 This causes properly formatted samples to be output incorrectly, since most developers assumed each byte would be read from left to right.
-Amusingly, this would not be discovered for 32 years, and only by sheer accident.
-Several pieces of current NES software (music makers/players, emulators, etc) have since implemented a "Bit-Reversal" function in one way or another.
+This would not be discovered for 32 years, and only by sheer accident.
+Several pieces of current NES software (music makers/players, emulators, etc.) have since implemented a "Bit-Reversal" function in one way or another.

-It's actually worth noting that this doesn't just affect Double Dribble: a surprisingly wide variety of NES games suffer from this exact issue.
+It's worth noting that this doesn't just affect Double Dribble: a surprisingly wide variety of NES games suffer from this exact issue.
 Nintendo's own games like Super Mario Bros.
-2, 3, and The Legend of Zelda have samples specifically formatted for the console, suggesting that knowledge regarding the hardware bug was widespread among first-party developers.
+2, Super Mario Bros.
+3, and The Legend of Zelda have samples specifically formatted for the console, suggesting that knowledge regarding the hardware bug was widespread among first-party developers.

 Regional Differences